Reducing Friction in Software Deployment/Release Process

 Bug Tracking and Error Reporting:

-• Update the serverless.env.yml file to provide the SENTRY_DSN environment variable so that issues are created in the appropriate project in Sentry.
+environment variable so that issues are created in the appropriate project in Sentry.

 Travis CI for Continuous Integration

-• When the project is enabled in Travis CI, the provided travis.yml will autodeploy the service to the dev AWS Environment.
+- When the project is enabled in Travis CI, the provided

-• Code Coverage reports are automatically uploaded to CodeCov if the CODECOV_TOKEN environment variable is provided in .travis.yml.
+environment variables must be provided in .travis.yml. - Code Coverage reports are automatically uploaded to CodeCov if the

 VPC for Security and Access Restriction